MonsieurCactus/kakulderabzahlendegeometrie/README.md

 With [Google translate](www.google.com/translate) it may be possible to translate large sections of the book with relative ease, checking the results make sense.

+---

+**07/08** There were two books I was interested in reading:

+* [[A](https://archive.org/details/kalklderabzh00schuuoft)] Hermann Schuberts **Kalkül der Abzahlende Geometrie**
+* [[B](https://archive.org/details/geometriederzahl00minkrich)] Hermann Minkowski's **Geometrie der Zahlen**

+Reading these texts would require attaining fluency in a new language (German) with limited payout since a lot of these books have been replaced by modern texts and modern theorems.
+Three years ago, I would have argued that math has not gotten harder that there are simply more bells and whistles.
+As far as the amount of *content* we are producing the quality may even have gone slightly down.
+These days I very politely say we are forgetting as much as we are learning.

+I had been hoping for a different perspective than the textbooks have been giving me.
+Spending time in a library and seeing the old books, explicit computations had been purged.
+Without good judgement we drown in pages of algebra and no clear outcome.
+This just makes the successes of the 19th century all the more mysterious.

+In English or French I have no difficulty translating.
+We get to heard it straight from the horses's mouth:

+* [[C](https://archive.org/details/collectedmathema01cayluoft)] works of Sir Arthur Cayley
+* [[D](https://archive.org/details/CollectedPapersOfG.H.Hardy-Volume1)] works of GH Hardy
+* [[E](https://archive.org/details/leconegrarecher00leberich)] Leçons sur l'intégration et la recherche des fonctions primitives (Henri Lebesgue)

+Lastly, if I had read so much as a paragraph each day and posted a translation on here, I would have been midway through both texts.